 - The flavour!
 This is the best chocolate mug cake - it's rich and fudgy and loaded with chocolate.
 It reminds me of a chocolate molten lava cake.

-- This homemade mug cake is made from scratch using healthy ingredients like almond flour, cacao powder, maple syrup and coconut milk.
+- This homemade mug cake is made from scratch using simple healthy ingredients like almond flour, cacao powder, maple syrup and coconut milk.

 - This double chocolate mug cake is made with no baking powder, no butter, no milk, no powdered sugar, no oil, no baking powder, and no refined sugar.